 The Matik App for Salesforce enables your Matik end users to generate presentations directly from Salesforce (SFDC) without having to log in and locate a template within Matik.
-Presentation inputs can be auto-populated from mapped salesforce fields, saving time for end users by ensuring everything they need is all in one place.
+Inputs can also be configured to auto-populate based on mapped Salesforce fields, saving end users time when generating.

 The Matik App for Salesforce is compatible with all template types except Mail.